OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 Using the shift register and a few additional GPIOs from the Omega, we will control what's displayed on all four digits of the 7-segment display.

+// TODO: spice up this sentence, sounds so boring
+// TODO: make sure to point out that we need to use the shift register to make up for the fact we have a limited amount of GPIOs on the Omega

+// TODO: include a block diagram of the system

 #### What You'll Need

+// TODO: make this match the rest of the 'What You'll Need' sections

-* 1x Omega2 pluged into Expansion Dock
+* 1x Omega2 plugged into Expansion Dock
 * 1x 7-Segment Display
 * 1x Shift Register
 * Resistors